mustafaslanCoto/Conformal_Prediction/README.md

 # Conformal_Prediction
-This Repository contains codes on conformal Prediction
+This repository contains codes on conformal Prediction